tanaos/artifex/README.md

 # >>> [{'label': 'unsafe', 'score': 0.9976}]
 ```

-Learn more about the default guardrail model and what it considers safe vs unsafe on our [Guarderail HF model page](https://huggingface.co/tanaos/tanaos-guardrail-v1).
+Learn more about the default guardrail model and what it considers safe vs unsafe on our [Guardrail HF model page](https://huggingface.co/tanaos/tanaos-guardrail-v1).

 #### Create & use a custom Guardrail model